Ruth S. Barr, MB BCH CAM

 NARSAD Young Investigator Award: 2008 – 2010

-Research interest: The use of MRI in combination with objective behavioral assessments to study brain development and understanding the origin of substance abuse in childhood, and the implications of a new view of brain function centered on the evolutionary and ontogenetic important cerebellum.
+Research Interests: The use of MRI in combination with objective behavioral assessments to study brain development and understanding the origin of substance abuse in childhood, and the implications of a new view of brain function centered on the evolutionary and ontogenetically important cerebellum.

 Gladys N. Pachas, MD